Brand Protection

 • Conduct regular training sessions for employees to recognize phishing attempts and social engineering tactics.

-• Provide clear guidelines on how customers can verify legitimate communications from the organization.
+• Give your customers clear instructions on how to verify legitimate communications from your company.

 • Register trademarks and monitor for any infringements.
-Take legal action against entities that misuse the brand.
+Take legal action against any misuse.

 6. Security Measures

-• Use automated tools for real-time threat detection and takedown requests.
+• Leverage automated tools for real-time threat detection and takedown requests.

 7. Customer Support